Zura1z/Zura1z/README.md

 Hi, Zuraiz here!

 I am pursuing Bachelors in Artificial Intelligence.
-Last year I got an opportunity to join an artificial intelligence research lab in my university as an intern.
-Right now I am working as Junior AI engineer on some very interesting projects at the same lab.
-I am always open to collaboration and discussion on topics such as: Data Science, AI, Blockchain, and NFTs.
+I have worked on AI projects and research in a AIM lab at FAST.
+Right now I am working as a web3 developer at The 1 Club where we are trying to redefine the 1%.
+I am always open to collaboration and discussion on topics such as: Data Science, AI, and web projects.

 TECHNICAL SKILLS:<br>